Category Archives: Quantum Quandaries

 3. Wavefunctions are ontic (there may also be additional ontic degrees of freedom, which is an important distinction but not relevant to the present discussion).

 I will call options 1 and 2 psi-epistemic and option 3 psi-ontic.
 Advocates of option 3 are called psi-ontologists, in an intentional pun coined by Chris Granade.
 Options 1 and 3 share a conviction of scientific realism, which is the idea that there must be some description of what is going on in reality that is independent of our knowledge of it.
-Option 2 is broadly anti-realist, although there can be some subtleties here2.
+Option 2 is broadly anti-realist, although there can be some subtleties here ((The subtlety is basically a person called Chris Fuchs.
+He is clearly in the option 2 camp, but claims to be a scientific realist.
+Whether he is successful at maintaining realism is a matter of debate.)).

 The theorem in the paper attempts to rule out option 1, which would mean that scientific realists should become psi-ontologists.
 I am pretty sure that no theorem on Earth could rule out option 2, so that is always a refuge for psi-epistemicists, at least if their psi-epistemic conviction is stronger than their realist one.

 There is no quantum world.
 There is only an abstract physical description.
 It is wrong to think that the task of physics is to find out how nature is.
-Physics concerns what we can say about nature…4
+Physics concerns what we can say about nature… ((Sourced from Wikiquote.))

 and “what we can say” certainly seems to imply that we are talking about our knowledge of reality rather than reality itself.
 Various contemporary neo-Copenhagen approaches also fall under this option, e.g. the Quantum Bayesianism of Carlton Caves, Chris Fuchs and Ruediger Schack; Anton Zeilinger’s idea that quantum physics is only about information; and the view presently advocated by the philosopher Jeff Bub.
 These views are safe from refutation by the PBR theorem, although one may debate whether they are desirable on other grounds, e.g. the accusation of instrumentalism.